 Every time I tried to visualize what my idea of success looked like for the Made Urban MARKETPLACE, I was stumped.
 When I did imagine it as an Etsy-sized marketplace, I didn’t believe in it…or want it.

 I’m not someone who wants to lead a big team of people, manage hundreds of employees, or give speeches to thousands.

 I didn’t believe I could do what it takes to build a successful marketplace with millions of listings.

 That obviously reflected in the success of the Made Urban MARKETPLACE.

-I didn’t start with a goal of selling my ebooks to thousands and thousands of people or having my articles read by millions.
+I didn’t start with the goal of selling my ebooks to thousands of people or having my articles read by millions.